MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Optimization Methods

-For notational convenience, we write $\boldsymbol{g}(\boldsymbol{\theta})$ without explicitly indicating its dependence on fixed constraint values $c$ and $\alpha$ (or those for any additional constraint, if present).
-We solve the \textbf{primal constrained problem} directly through a \emph{min-max Lagrangian formulation}, unlike Lagrangian relaxation which operates on the dual problem.
-This \emph{saddle-point approach} preserves feasibility guarantees while avoiding the instability of dual methods under non-convex constraints.
-The solution to \ref{prob:surrogate} is equivalent to solving \cite{boyd2004convex}: \begin{problem}
+We note that this is solving the primal constrained problem directly through a \textit{min-max Lagrangian formulation}, unlike Lagrangian relaxation, which operates on the dual problem.
+We can solve this problem by $\gamma$-GDA~\citep{pmlr-v119-jin20e}, as described in Algorithm~\ref{alg:GDA_algo}.
+The solution to Eq.~\eqref{eq:partially_updated_obj} is equivalent to solving \ref{prob:surrogate} \citep{boyd2004convex}.